Progress Report on the Implementation of the EU Coordinated Plan on Artificial Intelligence (Volume 1): Actions by Member States

 Document Introduction

-The report's methodology combines desk research, targeted online surveys, and online interviews with relevant authorities in the Member States.
+The report's research methodology combines desk research, targeted online surveys, and online interviews with relevant competent authorities in the Member States.
 The survey was conducted from July to October 2024, and the interviews took place from September to December 2024.
 Based on information collected and validated up to December 2024, the report compiled country notes.
-These were reviewed at meetings of the AI Governance Working Group (AIGO) and the AI Innovation Subgroup of the EU AI Board in June 2025, and feedback from participants was integrated.
+These were reviewed at meetings of the AI Governance Working Group (AIGO) and the AI Innovation Subgroup of the EU AI Board in June 2025, with feedback from participants integrated.

 The study finds that EU Member States have reached a broad consensus on AI strategy development.
-By the end of 2024, 24 Member States had adopted national AI strategies, with the remaining three in the process of developing them.
-The vast majority of these strategies are guided by the EU Coordinated Plan and have generally been updated or revised in recent years in response to the rise of generative AI, technological developments, and regulatory changes (such as the EU AI Act).
+By the end of 2024, 24 Member States had adopted national AI strategies, with the remaining 3 in the process of developing them.
+The vast majority of national strategies are guided by the EU Coordinated Plan and have generally been updated or revised in recent years in response to the rise of generative AI, technological developments, and regulatory changes (such as the EU AI Act).
 However, significant differences exist among Member States regarding governance and monitoring.
 While most countries have established cross-ministerial coordination and multi-stakeholder governance structures, less than half have set clear Key Performance Indicators (KPIs) for their AI strategies, and regular public evaluation reports are not common practice.
 Tracking public investment in AI also faces challenges.
-Only a few countries have dedicated budgets for their AI strategies; most embed AI funding within broader digitalization strategies, making precise accounting and cross-country comparisons difficult.
+Only a few countries have dedicated budgets for their AI strategies; most embed AI funding within broader digitalization strategies, making precise accounting and cross-country comparison difficult.